rbleattler/mdop-docs/mdop/appv-v5/deploying-microsoft-office-2013-by-using-app-v.md

 <tr class="odd">
 <td align="left"><p>How do I package and publish Visio 2013 and Project 2013 with Office?</p></td>
 <td align="left"><p>You must include Visio 2013 and Project 2013 in the same package with Office.</p>
-<p>If you aren’t deploying Office, you can create a package that contains Visio and/or Project, as long as you follow <a href="../appv-v5/deploying-microsoft-office-2010-by-using-app-v.md" data-raw-source="[Deploying Microsoft Office 2010 by Using App-V](../appv-v5/deploying-microsoft-office-2010-by-using-app-v.md)">Deploying Microsoft Office 2010 by Using App-V</a>.</p></td>
+<p>If you aren't deploying Office, you can create a package that contains Visio and/or Project, as long as you follow <a href="../appv-v5/deploying-microsoft-office-2010-by-using-app-v.md" data-raw-source="[Deploying Microsoft Office 2010 by Using App-V](../appv-v5/deploying-microsoft-office-2010-by-using-app-v.md)">Deploying Microsoft Office 2010 by Using App-V</a>.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>How can I deploy Visio 2013 and Project 2013 to specific users?</p></td>